Rjtmhy/hello-world/README.md

 # hello-world
 Getting started.

-I am normal programmer trying to improve my skills through experimentation.
+I am a programmer who is trying to improve my skills through experimentation and continuous self-assessment.